Cordillera Central (Luzon)

-The Cordillera Central or Cordillera Range is a massive mountain range 320 km (198 miles) long north-south and 118 km (73 miles) east-west.
-The Cordillera mountain range is situated in the north-central part of the island of Luzon, in the Philippines.
+The Cordillera Central or Cordillera Range is a massive mountain range 320 km long north–south and 118 km east-west situated in the north-central part of the island of Luzon, in the Philippines.
 The mountain range encompasses all provinces of the Cordillera Administrative Region (Abra, Apayao, Benguet, Ifugao, Kalinga and Mountain Province), as well as portions of eastern Ilocos Norte, eastern Ilocos Sur, eastern La Union, northeastern Pangasinan, western Nueva Vizcaya, and western Cagayan.

 To the north, the mountain range terminates at the northern shores of Luzon along the Babuyan Channel in Ilocos Norte and Cagayan provinces.
 At its southeastern part, the Central Cordillera is linked to the Sierra Madre Mountains, the longest mountain range in the country, through the Caraballo Mountains in Nueva Vizcaya province.
 During Spanish colonial period, the whole range was called Nueva Provincia (New Province).

 Geography

 The Cordillera Central is the highest mountain range in the Philippines.
 It comprises about 1/6 of the whole Luzon island with a total area of 22500 km2.
-The highest mountain in the range, Mount Pulag, is also the highest mountain on Luzon Island at 2928 m.
+The highest mountain in the range, Mount Pulag, is also the highest mountain in Luzon at 2928 m.
 It is officially the third highest mountain in the country after Mount Dulang-dulang and Mount Apo on Mindanao Island, the second largest island of the Philippines.

 The mountain range separates the Ilocos plains on the west and the Cagayan Valley on the east.
 It also affects the weather pattern in the island of Luzon in such it acts as a barrier against the Northeast and Southwest monsoons as well as cyclones crossing the island.